doegan32/Light-Field-Style-Transfer/README.md

 Implementation of Light Field Style Transfer with Local Angular Consistency

-## Light field conventions
+## Style transfer

 ## Metrics
 We also provide MATLAB scripts for the evalation metrics used in the paper - the LFEC metric [2] and our proposed LFAC metric [1].
+Explanations of the metrics are contained in the relevant papers.

 ### Light Field Epipolar Consistency (LFEC) metric
 The script for the LFEC is in LightFieldEpipolarConsistency.m.
 It takes as input the light field (as an array of dimension (s,t,u,v,c)) to be evaluated as well as the disparity map for the **centre view** of the original (i.e. non-edited) light field (as an array of dimension (u,v)).
 The disparity map can be the ground truth map if avaliable or it can be estimated by some other means.

 ### Light Field Angular Consistency (LFAC) metric
-The script for the LFEC is in LightFieldAngularConsistency.m.
+The script for the LFAC is in LightFieldAngularConsistency.m.
 It takes as input the light field (as an array of dimension (s,t,u,v,c)) to be evaluated as well as the disparity map for **each view** of the original (i.e. non-edited) light field (as an array of dimension (s,t,u,v)).
 The disparity map can be the ground truth map if avaliable or it can be estimated by some other means, for example, using ?.